 Smaller development proposals may not in themselves create an additional air quality problem but will add to local air pollution and potentially introduce more people likely to be exposed to existing levels of poor air quality.
+It can be seen from table 1 that no assessment is required for minor and medium impact schemes expect for the need to consider whether the development will expose future occupiers to unacceptable levels of NO2 and or particular matter.

-An assessment of the likelihood of introducing additional exposure will be determined using the following criteria:
+An assessment of the likelihood of introducing additional exposure within Warwick District will be determined using the following criteria:

-· The proposal is adjacent to or within an AQMA;
+- The proposal is adjacent to or within an AQMA;

-- The proposal is in a location 20m from roads at or above the relevant national objective highlighted on the DEFRA GIS modelled maps http://uk-air.defra.gov.uk/data/gis-mapping
+- · The proposal is in a location 20m from roads at or above the relevant national objective highlighted on the DEFRA GIS modelled maps http://uk-air.defra.gov.uk/data/gis-mapping

-- · The proposal is one of the Land Use types:
+- $\cdot$ The proposal is one of the following Land Use types; and within 20m of roads with >10,000 AADT

 - C1 to C3;

 - C4 (Homes of Multiple Occupation);

-- D1
+- D.

 - and within 20m of roads with >10,000 AADT